Surajkumar-0/Netflix-Clone/README.md

 # Netflix-Clone
-A responsive Netflix homepage clone built using HTML5 and CSS3.
+A Responsive Netflix homepage clone built using HTML5 and CSS3.